 "There are strong indications," Goss tells us, "that we could find free flowing water on the surface of Venus.
 This being the case, a water feature is a distinct possibility."

-The scheme was only a partial success, with only a handful of ion-powered dining chairs and a fission-drive wardrobe being launched.
+The scheme was only a partial success, with just a handful of ion-powered dining chairs and a fission-drive wardrobe being launched.
 Whilst these could easily destroy an incoming bookcase or dining table before it had chance to do any harm, they could offer no defence against a fleet of laser-guided coffee tables.

-Nevertheless, the technology would be invaluable to MFI and could well make all the difference.
+Nevertheless, the technology would be invaluable to DFS and could well make all the difference.
 Right now, it's too close to call.
 What we can say for certain is that the benefits to the successful company will be considerable.
 And whoever wins, we will never look at self-assembly furniture in the same light again.